angusmaccuish/FRTB/MAR21.md

 1. For the computation of a vega GIRR or CSR sensitivity, banks may use either the log-normal or normal assumptions.

-2. For the computation of a vega equity, commodity or FX sensitivity, banks must use the log-normal assumption.
-   ^[Since vega $\frac{\partial V_i}{\partial \sigma_i}$ of an instrument is multiplied by its implied volatility $\sigma_i$, the vega risk sensitivity for that instrument will be the same under the log-normal assumption and the normal assumption.
+2. For the computation of a vega equity, commodity or FX sensitivity, banks must use the log-normal assumption.^[Since vega $\frac{\partial V_i}{\partial \sigma_i}$ of an instrument is multiplied by its implied volatility $\sigma_i$, the vega risk sensitivity for that instrument will be the same under the log-normal assumption and the normal assumption.
 As a consequence, banks may use a log-normal or normal assumption for GIRR and CSR (in recognition of the trade-offs between constrained specification and computational burden for a standardised approach).
 For the other risk classes, banks must only use a log-normal assumption (in recognition that this is aligned with common practices across jurisdictions).]

 If, for internal risk management, a bank computes vega sensitivities using different definitions than the definitions set out in this standard, the bank may transform the sensitivities computed for internal risk management purposes to